 - Telecoms regulation.

-ANGUS FINNEGAN is a partner in the commercial technology and data team at TAYLOR WESSING.
+ANGUS FINNEGAN is a consultant in the commercial technology and data team at TAYLOR WESSING.
 He graduated with a degree in law from the University of Hertfordshire.
-ANNA COOKE, a trainee at Taylor Wessing, contributed to this article.
+Graham Hann is a partner in commercial technology and data at TAYLOR WESSING.